vinivent/vinivent/README.md

 <br/>

-- I'm passionate about technology and always striving to learn more.
-I have experience with Java, JavaScript, React, and MySQL, and I'm eager to gain practical experience in a professional environment.
-In my free time, I enjoy exploring new technologies and working on personal projects.
-Thanks for taking the time to read about me!
+- Hey there!
+I'm a tech enthusiast with experience in Java, JavaScript, React, and MySQL.
+I'm eager to apply my skills in a professional setting and always up for learning more.
+My goal is to become a full-stack developer, mastering both frontend and backend technologies.
+I'm currently actively seeking job opportunities to kickstart my career as a full-stack developer.
+Feel free to contact me if you have any opportunities available or just want to chat.

 <br/>
 <div align="center">